What Are the 7 Steps to Grooming a Dog?

-Dog grooming isn’t just about keeping your pet looking adorable—it plays a vital role in maintaining their overall health and well-being.
-Whether you’re scheduling a visit to a professional groomer or maintaining an at-home grooming routine, understanding the essential steps involved will help ensure your furry friend stays happy, clean, and comfortable.
+Dog grooming isn’t just about keeping your pet looking adorable it plays a vital role in maintaining their overall health and well-being.
+Whether you’re scheduling a visit to a professional groomer or maintaining an at-home routine, understanding the 7 steps to grooming a dog will help ensure your furry friend stays happy, clean, and comfortable.

 1. Brush Your Dog’s Coat Regularly